Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 createGui(){

-return Text.text(`This GUI will only be used in the preview, the user will never see it in the app.`)
+return Text.text(`This GUI will only be used in the preview, the user will never see it in the app, because there will always be a before direction that is true in this case.`)

 }